Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Implementation and benchmarking

-\begin{example} We experimented with other examples of homogeneous polynomials in the first Weyl algebra.
+\begin{example} We experimented with other randomly generated products of two homogeneous polynomials in the first Weyl algebra.
 The results are listed in the next table.
-An entry labeled with ``-- NT --'' stands for ``no termination after four hours'', and the abbreviation ``fcts'' stands for ``factorizations''.
+An entry labeled with ``-- NT --'' stands for ``no termination after two hours''.

 \end{example}